 Here's a recently built set of Triple Quad ESLs that's found a home in the West Indies.
 Apparently, the owner is an amplifier manufacturer, we're not saying who, so the "problem" of enough amps to go around probably doesn't hold in this case - go for 6 mono amps and be done with it, I say!

-This magnificent construction, and pictures, courtesy of Wayne Piquet, Florida.
-(Click to enalrge images)
+This magnificent construction, and pictures, courtesy of Wayne Piquet, (R.I.P.)
+Florida.
+(Click to enlarge images)